LuiseFreese/mermaid/docs/DEPLOYMENT.md

 **Authentication Process:**
 1. Backend loads credentials from `.env.local`
-2. Uses client secret to get access token from Azure AD
+2. Uses client secret to get an access token from Azure AD
 3. Calls Dataverse API with the access token
 4. Dataverse validates the token and maps it to the Application User
 5. Operations are authorized based on the Application User's security roles

 **Important Notes:**
 - Client secrets expire (usually 1-2 years) and need to be renewed
-- The Application User must have System Customizer role for table operations
+- The Application User must have a System Customizer role for table operations
 - The Service Principal Object ID links the App Registration to the Dataverse Application User

 ## What Gets Deployed